 Here are some recommendations for accommodation for different budgets in Killarney.

 For a budget-friendly stay consider the following hostels.

 - Black Sheep Hostel – Located in the centre of Killarney, providing an adults-only accommodation.
-Has rooms with private bathrooms, or dorms (mixed or single sex) with shared bathrooms.
+Has rooms with private bathrooms, or dorms (mixed or single-sex) with shared bathrooms.
 Click here for more information and latest prices.

-- Neptune Hostel – Located in the centre of Killarney, just 5-minutes’ walk from the bus and train stations.
+- Neptune Hostel – Located in the centre of Killarney, just a 5-minutes’ walk from the bus and train stations.
 Has various rooms with private bathrooms.
 Click here for more information and latest prices.

 Budget to Mid-range Hotels in Killarney